TheSciBoy/npyscreen/docs/source/application-structure.rst

-If we preferred, we could achieve the same result by defining a special method *onInMainLoop* in our MyApplication class - this method would get called after each form has been edited.
+If we preferred, we could achieve the same result by defining a special method *on_in_main_loop* in our MyApplication class - this method would get called after each form has been edited.

 Our code now looks like this::

     import npyscreen

     class myEmployeeForm(npyscreen.Form):
-        def afterEditing(self):
+        def after_editing(self):
             self.parentApp.setNextForm(None)

         def create(self):